Low-carb diets are very effective. That is a scientific fact.

-Interval training - doing high intensity intervals is an excellent form of cardio that improves your metabolism and raises your levels of human growth hormone.
+Interval training: Doing high-intensity intervals is an excellent form of cardio that boosts your metabolism and raises your levels of human growth hormone.

-Bottom Line: The right kinds of exercise improve your hormonal environment, increase your muscle mass and make you feel awesome.
+Summary The right kinds of exercise improve your hormones, increase your muscle mass and make you feel awesome.

-There are certain medications that are known to stimulate weight gain.
+Certain medications are known to stimulate weight gain.

-If you look at the list of side effects for the medications you are taking and see "weight gain" on the list - then make an appointment with your doctor.
+If you look at the list of side effects of the medications you are taking and see "weight gain" on the list, make an appointment with your doctor.

 Perhaps there is another drug available that doesn't cause weight gain.

-If you're doing everything right and still aren't getting results, then perhaps you have some underlying medical problem.
+If you're doing everything right and still aren't getting results, perhaps you have an underlying medical problem.

 Many hormonal disorders can cause problems losing weight, particularly hypothyroidism.

 In that case, make an appointment with your doctor.
 Explain that you're having problems losing weight and that you want to rule out any medical issues.